 Free-range in countries other than the United States means that the chickens are pasture-raised and are able to participate in all of their natural behaviors.
 Hence have less stressful lives than caged hens or those let out for only short periods of time.
 According to the USDA however, free-range merely means that "Producers must demonstrate to the Agency that the poultry has been allowed access to the outside."⁶

 Nutritionally, there may or may not be differences other than the absence of pesticides, hormones and antibiotics in organic eggs.
 I would suspect that true free-range eggs would be higher in nutrients because the chickens in general lead healthier, less stressful lives, and therefore can produce better eggs.

-Note: The Feline Nutrition Education Society provides feline health and nutrition information as a public service.
+Note: Feline Nutrition provides feline health and nutrition information as a public service.
 Diagnosis and treatment of specific conditions should always be in consultation with your own veterinarian.
-The Feline Nutrition Education Society disclaims all warranties and liability related to the veterinary advice and information provided on this site.
+Feline Nutrition disclaims all warranties and liability related to the veterinary advice and information provided on this site.

 ," Micronutrient Information Center, Linus Pauling Institute, Oregon State University, August 2008.

 ," USDA Food Safety and Inspection Service, Fact Sheet, October 29, 2010.